Why User Experience is Important on Web Design

 5. Flat and Material Design

 They say that sometimes the answer to all our problems is to go back to the basics.
 This is true with web design.
 A recent trend in website design hails websites that stripped down all the unnecessary elements and went back to a simple, flat design.
 This design aims to remove various stylistic choices that give customers the illusion of three-dimensionality.
-The focus of flat and material design is functionality and aesthetics only come second.
+The focus of the flat and material design is functionality and aesthetics only comes second.
 It makes load times faster while ensuring that the website will not lose its beauty across various devices.
 In a sense, it makes everything easier both for the designer and the users.